HenryZhao1412/hengji.github.io/_posts/Learning-Blog-1.md

 # Hengji's learning blog about Deep Learning & Fastai

-The learning after reading the fastbook "01_intro.ipynb"
+The learning after reading the fastbook "01_intro.ipynb", this contains my understand to the 01_intro.ipynb, and I will explain it in my words.

 ## Maching Learning